How to build a training scorecard that will help to separate time-spending on infotainment and highly useful performance-shifting training.

 - The match between training program and strategic goals

-Measurement date: a few weeks before the training.
+When to measure?
+A few weeks before the training.

 The software will help to: